gov-cy/staging-govcy-design-system-docs/src/styles/colour.md

 ## Accessibility
 It is important to always test your implementation's colours against the minimum contrast ratio of 4.5:1.

-All elements presented in the design system documentation, use colours in a manner so as to comply with the minimum contrast ratio, but that does not mean that any implementation that uses the gov.cy CSS, automatically complies with the contrast ratio.
+All elements presented in the Unified Design System documentation, use colours in a manner so as to comply with the minimum contrast ratio, but that does not mean that any implementation that uses the gov.cy CSS, automatically complies with the contrast ratio.

 Be extra careful when including components within other components, when you are overwriting the default appearance of elements, or when you are implementing custom elements.
-For example if you use an anchor with  `class="govcy-link-inverse"` on a white background, it will fail the contrast test.
+For example if you use an anchor with  `class="govcy-link-inverse"` on a light backgrounds, it will fail the contrast test.